jbchouinard/jblisp2/MANUAL.pandoc.md

 205
 ```

-In this version, `x` is not captured, it is looked up in the calling environment:
+In this version, `x` is not captured; the value of `x` is taken from the local scope
+where the macro is called:
 ```
 >>> (def x 100)
 >>> (defmacro add-x (y) (list + 'x y))